How Bots Work

 A Bot is an automation that monitors the catalog content and triggers notifications, assigns tasks or takes other actions.

 The architecture is illustrated below.
-On the left is Alation Services Manager, the engine which provides the foundational components for services like Bots including UI, scheduling, and containerization.
+On the left is Alation Services Manager (ASM), the engine which provides the foundational components for services like Bots including UI, scheduling, and containerization.
 On the right are the Alation components that Bots interact with: The main application, and Alation Analytics (cloud and on-premises).

 ../../../_images/FDEbotsArch.png

-The content that a Bot monitors is configurable using simple rules, and Bots are described in the Alation catalog using Policy Center policies making them transparent and easy to manage.
-Each Bot monitors one policy and can contain multiple rules.
+The catalog content that a Bot monitors is configurable using simple rules, expressed as SQL.
+Each Bot has one policy and a Bot can contain multiple rules.

 ../../../_images/FDEbotsPolicy.png